Alan Feduccia: Responses to his work

 Several of the arguments about whether similarities between birds and theropods are homologous that have been advanced by Feduccia have been particularly contentious.
 One example is identification of the digits of the avian and theropod hand, and whether, and if so by what mechanism, it might be possible to explain the discrepancy between the conflicting digital identities of tridactyl theropods and birds.
 Wagner and Gauthier proposed that a homeotic frame shift, whereby expression domains for groups of genes like the Hox d group, were repositioned during limb bud development, resulting in the development of the first, second, and third digits of the archosaur manus from what were originally condensations for the second, third, and fourth.
 This view has been supported by some other workers.
 Another response to Feduccia's digital homology argument is the counterargument that evidence from the transitional Limusaurus inextricabilis suggests that theropods too have the three digits II, III and IV.

 Feduccia's model for the origin of most orders of Neornithes in an explosive adaptive radiation after the end-Cretaceous extinction event is in conflict with some molecular evidence suggesting a deep Mesozoic origin for these taxa.
 It has also been argued that there is fossil evidence for the existence of multiple orders of Neornithes from the Late Cretaceous, but much of this material is fragmentary and interpretation is difficult.
 On the other hand, there do appear to be definitive exemplars of Anseriformes from the Late Cretaceous of Antarctica and Asteriornis from the latest Cretaceous of Belgium appears to be a galliform-anseriform mosaic; whether these finds refute the hypothesis that the principal adaptive radiation of modern birds occurred only after the end-Cretaceous extinction event is not clear, since the hypothesis is consistent with a limited adaptive radiation of neornithines in the Late Cretaceous.
 Sankar Chatterjee argues that the avian status of the controversial taxon Protoavis supports a deep Mesozoic origin of modern birds, but the avian status of Protoavis is disputed by most paleontologists and requires further study.

 Appearances

 Feduccia has appeared frequently on national TV and radio, including NPR, Voice of America, BBC, CNN, ABC (Australia), NHK (Japan) and MacNeil/Lehrer Report.

-Feduccia served as Chair of the Department of Biology at Chapel Hill from 1997–2002, and prior to that was Chair of the Division of Natural Sciences.
+Feduccia served as Chair of the Department of Biology at Chapel Hill from 1997 to 2002, and prior to that was Chair of the Division of Natural Sciences.
 He is an elected Fellow of the American Ornithologists' Union and the American Association for the Advancement of Science.